The unbounded Kasparov product by a differentiable module: The modular transform

-after multiplication from the left with a sufficiently large power of the modular operator.
-It is also appropriate to remark that the exponent $p \in [0,1/2)$ appearing in the theorem below is the ``best'' exponent possible (a part from possibly the limit case $p = 1/2$).
-Indeed, if we were interested in carrying out a more detailed analysis of summability properties in relation to the unbounded Kasparov product we would be able to show that, in the situation we consider, there is only an infinitesimal loss of summability.
-For the present study it does however largely suffice to limit ourselves to the question of compactness of resolvents and we will therefore (for the moment) not go into a deeper study of the decay properties of eigenvalues.
+after multiplication with a sufficiently large power of the modular operator $\De$.
+We remark that it might be possible to improve the exponent $p \in [0,1/4)$ appearing in the main theorem here below.
+Allowing exponents $p \in [1/4,1/2)$ could be important in a more detailed analysis of summability properties in relation to the unbounded Kasparov product.
+In the present text we limit ourselves to the question of compactness of resolvents and defer a deeper analysis of decay properties of eigenvalues to future work.

-\begin{thm} Let $p \in [0,1/2)$ be given.
+\begin{prop} Suppose that the conditions in Assumption \ref{modassu} are satisfied and let $p \in [0,1/2)$ be given.
 Then the difference of unbounded operators